Juniper/apstra-ansible-collection/ansible_collections/junipernetworks/apstra/docs/resource_group_module.rst

         <div class="ansible-option-cell">

-      The response from the Apstra API.
+      The resource group object details.

       .. rst-class:: ansible-option-line

-      :ansible-option-returned-bold:`Returned:` on update
+      :ansible-option-returned-bold:`Returned:` when state is present and changes are made

       .. raw:: html